-- This Plan is the first Official Plan for the Town of Moosonee.
+- 2.1 This Plan is the first Official Plan for the Town of Moosonee.
 The former Townsite of Moosonee became the new Town of Moosonee, incorporated in January 2001.
-The Planning Area is comprised of the geographic Townships of Caron, Moose and Hordon, the former Town of Moosonee including the former military base. - Much of the Town is Crown land.
+The Planning Area is comprised of the geographic Townships of Caron, Moose and Hordon, the former Town of Moosonee including the former military base. - 2.2 Much of the Town is Crown land.
 Development of Crown land is regulated by the Ministry of Natural Resources.
-There is sufficient patented land in the Moosonee Townsite to accommodate the growth projections for the Town. - Population for the Town was about 3,200 in 2005.
+There is sufficient patented land in the Moosonee Townsite to accommodate the growth projections for the Town. - 2.3 Population for the Town was about 3,200 in 2005.
 Actual population figures for the Town are difficult to determine because a significant portion of the population is transient in nature.
 Recent mining developments in the area will result in a significant influx of temporary and permanent residents.
-This Plan designates sufficient lands to provide for a permanent population increase of 1,200 persons over for the next 20 years and make the most efficient use of existing municipal services. - There are adequate sewer and water services and landfill capacity presently available to service the projected growth of the Town. - 2.5 Consultation between the Town and the First Nations peoples is important for the orderly development of the Town and to ensure that it meet the needs of all of the residents of the Town and the surrounding areas. - Airport and rail access are important transportation systems and provide tourism and economic benefits to the Town.
-It is important to provide for the ongoing development of these transportation facilities and ensure that the related uses can continue to grow. - Seasonal tourism is a vital economic force in the Town.
+This Plan designates sufficient lands to provide for a permanent population increase of 1,200 persons over for the next 20 years and make the most efficient use of existing municipal services. - 2.4 There are adequate sewer and water services and landfill capacity presently available to service the projected growth of the Town. - 2.5 Consultation between the Town and the First Nations peoples is important for the orderly development of the Town and to ensure that it meet the needs of all of the residents of the Town and the surrounding areas. - 2.6 Airport and rail access are important transportation systems and provide tourism and economic benefits to the Town.
+It is important to provide for the ongoing development of these transportation facilities and ensure that the related uses can continue to grow. - 2.7 Seasonal tourism is a vital economic force in the Town.
 Continued development of the tourist base to provide a variety of lodging, eating and recreational activities is important to the economic well being of the Town and its residents.
 It is recognized that tourism and the natural and cultural heritage of the Town are directly related.
 This Plan seeks a balance between economic development and heritage preservation.

-Moose River is prone to flooding.
+- 2.8 Moose River is prone to flooding.
 In addition, the unique physiography of Moosonee results in tides, slumping, an interface between salt and fresh water and significant erosion.
-This Plan seeks to minimize hazards by providing special policies with respect to flood plains, setbacks and tides and regulating land uses that will be compatible and not cause water quality and environmental concerns.
+This Plan seeks to minimize hazards by providing special policies with respect to flood plains, setbacks and tides and regulating land uses that will be compatible and not cause water quality and environmental concerns. - 2.9 Town of Moosonee is an economic and service hub that links Northern Ontario to significant economic regions in Ontario and beyond as a result to its regional role as a logistics and population centre that has a 20 year supply of lands to accommodate growth.